Franky1250/Innovate2024/README.md

 # Innovate2024
-Using java for this project
+Completed all the projects using java